-I’m 32 and I have a crapload of grey hair.
+I’m in my 30's and I have a crapload of grey hair.
 I just spent 10 minutes trying to get the right angle to show y’all.

 Why?
 Because I wanna talk about the concept of “anti-aging”.
 It’s marketing bullshit.
 And it’s usually sexist.

 Recently I was approached by a representative of a company that sells skincare products.
 I have a cut ’n’ paste response that I send to these people because a) I’m not the least bit interested and never will be, and b) I get pitches like this all the time.

 This time, though, the “anti-aging” language used in the pitch pissed me off enough to respond without using my usual canned response.